Nikon D4S

 The Nikon D4S is a full frame professional DSLR camera announced by Nikon Corporation on February 25, 2014 to succeed the D4 as its flagship DSLR.
 The D4S offers a number of improvements over its predecessor including a new image sensor, new image processor, new battery, improved ergonomics and expanded ISO range.
 Additionally, improved auto focus (AF) algorithms and a new AF Tracking mode were introduced together with a new option of RAW image capture in full resolution (16 MP) or a "Small" file (4 MP).

-In May 2014, the D4S received a Technical Image Press Association (TIPA) 2014 Award in the category of "Best Digital SLR Professional".
-In August 2014, the D4S received a European Imaging and Sound Association (EISA) award in the category "European Professional DSLR Camera 2014-2015".

-The D4S was superseded by the Nikon D5, announced on January 5, 2016.
+The D4S was superseded by the Nikon D5, announced on January 6, 2016.

 The D4S was discontinued in December 2016.

 Features

 While the D4S retains many features of the Nikon D4, it offers the following new features and improvements: